Why Wakefield

 Internationally renowned businesses and leaders in their sectors, including manufacturing, professional services, and creative and digital have chosen to locate in Wakefield for all these reasons.

 Wakefield hasn’t finished yet though and whilst it’s proud of its heritage in supporting fantastic businesses that are attracted by the central location at the beating heart of the UK, its focus is the prime sites available and readiness of the district for investment from all sectors.
 Wakefield’s accessibility, and availability of land to accommodate housing growth and economic development means the city is in a great position to capitalise on its strengths.
+The area continues to broaden its horizons and an ambitious and exciting regeneration programme will deliver quality place making in the next decade.

 Wakefield’s workforce is flexible and it’s lucky enough to have a diverse talent pool for employers alongside extensive land and property options, a great choice of schools, training, excellent healthcare, and various housing options.